Georg Feuerstein Quotes

 From YREC article "New Light on the Yoga Tradition"

 Traditionally, Hatha-Yoga was put forward as a way of steeling the body, preparing it for the onslaught of full spiritual awakening.
 A complete arousal of the serpent power can cause havoc in the unprepared body.
 Therefore the masters of Hatha-Yoga developed a whole range of purification practices, which not only purify the physical body (notably the digestive system) but also the subtle body.
 The Hatha-Yoga initiates speak of subtle elements (called tattva), subtle pathways (called nadi), and psychoenergetic centers (called chakras).
-They all must be readied for the visit of Queen Kundalini, the Goddess energy.
+They all must be readied for the visit of Queen Kundalini, the Goddess of energy.
 Otherwise, she gets angry and ruins your nervous system and organs like the heart.
 All this is well known in the Yoga tradition, but many Western practitioners dabble with it, unaware of the dangers of Kundalini-Yoga. (from Georg Feuerstein – New Light on the Yoga Tradition)

 From YREC article "Kundalini - Awakening the Serpent Power"